Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_parallel_main_axis_conf.png

-Here you will be able to specify, among others, the number of tick marks, the axis order and the use of a logarithm scale.
+Here you are able to specify, among others, the number of tick marks, the axis order and the use of a logarithm scale.

 .. _workspace_pixel: